citusdata/test-automation/README.md

 This will only list clusters which are in your default region.
 You can specify a region with the `--region` flag.

-To get the host of the master you can run: `aws cloudformation describe-stacks --stack-name CS3 --query Stacks[0].Outputs[0].OutputValue`.
+To get the hostname of the master you can run: `aws cloudformation describe-stacks --stack-name CS3 --query Stacks[0].Outputs[0].OutputValue`.

 # Connecting to the master

 1. **Make sure you have a running ssh-agent**

    If you are running linux you either have a running ssh-agent or know that you don't ;).
    If you're using OSX you probably have a working ssh-agent but it's possible Apple has pushed an update and broken things.

    If it is running then the `SSH_AUTH_SOCK` environment variable will be set: